Google and Nest reunite in push to add AI to every gadget

-Google is bringing gadget maker Nest back under its control as the search giant battles rivals Amazon, and now Apple, in the rapidly expanding smart home market.
+Google is bringing gadget maker Nest back under its control as the search giant battles rivals Amazon and Apple in the rapidly expanding smart home market.
 A big part of the change: Making it easier to add Google's artificial intelligence technology and Assistant -- a digital helper that competes against Amazon's Alexa and Apple's Siri -- into new Nest products.

-The world's largest search engine, which has staked its future on building Google smarts into devices beyond smartphones, said Wednesday that Nest won't be a separate division anymore, living in the outer orbit of parent company Alphabet's "Other Bets" group of projects.
+The world's largest search engine has staked its future on building Google smarts into devices beyond smartphones.
+On Wednesday, Google said Nest was part of its plans and would no longer operate as a separate division that lived in the outer orbit of parent company Alphabet's "Other Bets" group of projects.

-Instead, Nest rejoins the Google mothership -- the part of Alphabet that houses its main money makers, including search, YouTube and Android mobile software.
-Nest, acquired by Google in 2014, had been operating outside of Google, the only profitable division of Alphabet, for the past two years.
+Instead, Nest rejoins the Google mothership -- the part of Alphabet that houses search, YouTube, Android mobile software and other moneymakers.
+Nest, acquired by Google in 2014, had been operating outside of Google, the only profitable division of Alphabet, for the past three years.

-Under the new org structure, Nest CEO Marwan Fawaz reports to Google's hardware chief Rick Osterloh, a former Motorola executive who took charge of all the company's consumer devices in 2016.
+Under the new org structure, Nest CEO Marwan Fawaz reports to Google's hardware chief, Rick Osterloh, a former Motorola executive who took charge of all Google's consumer devices in 2016.
 That includes Google Home smart speakers, Pixel smartphones and Chromecast streaming devices.

 "All of Google's investments in machine learning and AI, they can very clearly benefit Nest products.
-It just makes sense to be developing them together," Osterloh said in an interview Tuesday with Fawaz in a meeting room designed to look like a home, complete with a kitchen and washer dryer setup.
+It just makes sense to be developing them together," Osterloh said in an interview Tuesday, which included Fawaz and took place in a meeting room designed to look like a home, complete with a kitchen and a washer-dryer setup.
 "It's the natural thing to evolve to."

-Nest's brand, known for the internet-connected thermostat it created in 2011, isn't going anywhere, Osterloh and Fawaz say.
-In fact, the duo drill home the message that the reunion of the teams will "supercharge Nest's mission," as Fawaz puts it.
-They use the word "supercharge" at least five times during our 40-minute interview at Nest headquarters in Palo Alto, California.
+Nest's brand, known for its 2011 internet-connected thermostat, isn't going anywhere, Osterloh and Fawaz said.
+In fact, the two drilled home the message that the reunion of the teams will "supercharge Nest's mission," as Fawaz put it.
+They used the word "supercharge" at least five times during our 40-minute interview at Nest headquarters in Palo Alto, California.

 The biggest change: Making Google's AI technology a staple in future Nest products.
-I ask if that means making every new Nest device an access point for the Google Assistant.
-That integration is "core to the strategy," says Fawaz, but nothing is set in stone.
+I asked if that means making every new Nest device an access point for the Google Assistant.
+That integration is "core to the strategy," said Fawaz, but nothing is set in stone.
 Nest has already begun building the Assistant into devices like its Nest Cam IQ indoor camera.

 Nest and Google have already plotted out and finalized their hardware roadmaps for 2018, but in the next two years, they'll start co-developing products.
 Google also plans to offer more bundled packages for Nest and Google devices, like one deal last year that paired Nest products over $100 with a free Google Home Mini.
-Fawaz says people could also eventually be able to use their Google accounts with their Nest app.
+Fawaz said people could also eventually use their Google accounts with their Nest app.

 The decision to merge Nest with Google comes as tech's biggest companies work to infuse their software into every aspect of people's lives, from their cars to homes.
 People will spend $1 trillion on the so-called "internet of things" by 2020, according to Gartner.
 And they'll spend over $50 billion on smart home tech in 2022 -- up from $31 billion this year -- according to Statista.

 Nest's reunion with Google isn't a complete surprise.
-In November, the Wall Street Journal reported that Google was considering bringing Nest back into the fold.
-Osterloh and Fawaz say the merger has been in the works for the last few months.
-Since the two groups already partner on supply chain operations, packaging and event launches, it made sense for them to be one unit, they say.
+In November, The Wall Street Journal reported that Google was considering bringing Nest back into the fold.
+Osterloh and Fawaz said the merger has been in the works for the last few months.
+Since the two groups already partner on supply chain operations, packaging and event launches, it made sense for them to be one unit, they said.

 Being under the same org chart also makes it easier for Nest to use Google's AI technology, the foundation for its Assistant and the key to new products like its Google Lens and Google Photos services.

-"We've leveraged AI capabilities from Google in the past, especially in the computer vision space and facial recognition," Fawaz says.
+"We've leveraged AI capabilities from Google in the past, especially in the computer vision space and facial recognition," Fawaz said.
 "Being part of the Google family, we get closer to that."

 'The whole world is shifting'

 A lot has changed since Google bought Nest for $3 billion nearly four years ago.
-That same year, Amazon introduced its Echo smart speaker, a surprise hit and a big slap against Google and Apple, which were already working on voice search.
-Google followed in 2016 with Home, a smart speaker that promised to put its leading search engine a few voice commands away.
-And this week, reviews went up for Apple's HomePod, a $350 Siri-enabled smart speaker that claims to have better audio quality than its rivals.
+That same year, Amazon introduced its Echo smart speaker, a surprise hit and a big slap to Google and Apple, which were already working on voice search.
+Google followed in 2016 with Home, a smart speaker that promised to put Google's leading search engine a few voice commands away.
+And this week, reviews went up for Apple's HomePod, a $350 Siri-enabled smart speaker that Apple touts as having better audio quality than its rivals.

-Google's bulked up its hardware efforts in other areas, too.
+Google has bulked up its hardware efforts in other areas too.
 Osterloh, former president of Motorola, was tapped two years ago by Google CEO Sundar Pichai to create a new consumer device effort.
-While Google's always dabbled in hardware -- think the Nexus Q media player or Chromebook laptops -- Pichai wanted to prove the company was all-in this time around.
+Though Google has always dabbled in hardware -- think the Nexus Q media player or Chromebook laptops -- Pichai wanted to prove the company was all-in this time around.
 Under Osterloh, Google unveiled its first branded phone, the Pixel, in October 2016 to rival Apple's iPhone and Samsung's Galaxy.
-It also added a virtual reality headset, a wifi router and new Chromecast video and audio streamers to its "Made by Google" product lineup.
+It also added a virtual reality headset, a Wi-Fi router and new Chromecast video and audio streamers to its "Made by Google" product lineup.

-Maybe the biggest sign Google no longer considers hardware a hobby is it's $1 billion investment in smartphone manufacturer HTC to bring over 2,000 of its engineers -- many of whom already worked on the Pixel phone -- to Google.
+Maybe the biggest sign that Google no longer considers hardware a hobby is its $1 billion investment in smartphone manufacturer HTC, which brings to Google over 2,000 HTC engineers -- many of whom already worked on the Pixel phone.
 The deal officially closed last week.

 Google also put on a show last month in Las Vegas at CES, the world's largest consumer electronics conference.
 In past years, Google has typically laid low while its manufacturing partners, including Samsung and LG, made all the noise.
 But this year, the company set up a massive stage to showcase its gadgets and plastered the words "Hey Google" -- one of the trigger phrases for the Google Assistant -- over the Las Vegas Monorail.
 White-suited Google workers greeted showgoers in booths across the conference floor with the sole aim of telling them about how Google Assistant worked with various gadgets, from TVs to headphones.

-Meanwhile, after a two-year slump without entering new product categories, Nest in September added devices and services, including a smart doorbell called the Nest Hello, and an alarm system called the Nest Secure.
+Meanwhile, after a two-year slump in which it didn't enter new product categories, Nest in September added devices and services, including the Nest Hello smart doorbell and the Nest Secure alarm system.

-"It's just a logical move," says Bob O'Donnell, an analyst with Technalysis.
+"It's just a logical move," said Bob O'Donnell, an analyst with Technalysis.
 "The whole world is shifting.
 Amazon did a good job of recognizing an opportunity.
 Others are recognizing it and adjusting accordingly."

 When it comes to their smart home rivalry, Google and Amazon haven't been afraid to play hardball -- sometimes at the expense of customers.

 Amazon, the world's largest online retailer, doesn't sell Google Home.
-Instead, searching for that product on Amazon brings results for other products including the e-commerce giant's rival Echo speaker.
-Amazon sells some Nest products -- including the smart thermostat and smoke detector -- but not others, such as the Nest E, a cheaper $170 version of its thermostat, or the Nest Secure alarm system.
-Also, after banning sales of Google's Chromecast streamers two years ago, in December it agreed to bring them back.
+Instead, searching for that product on Amazon brings results for other products, including the e-commerce giant's rival Echo speaker.
+Amazon sells some Nest products, like the smart thermostat and smoke detector, but not others, such as the Nest E, a cheaper $170 version of its thermostat, or the Nest Secure alarm system.
+Also, after banning sales of Google's Chromecast streamers two years ago, in December Amazon agreed to bring them back.

 Google, Amazon and Apple know getting adoption for their voice assistants is the key to future riches.
-Over 5 billion devices including digital assistants like Alexa and Google Assistant will be in use by consumers in 2018, according to IHS Markit, with nearly 3 billion more added by 2021.
+Over 5 billion devices that support digital assistants, including Alexa and Google Assistant, will be in use by consumers in 2018, according to IHS Markit, with nearly 3 billion more added by 2021.
 Of those devices, 39 million will be smart speakers, up from about 27 million units sold in 2017.

-That all begs the question: Will Nest's closer relationship with Google mean Nest products stop working with Amazon Alexa?
+That all raises the question: Will Nest's closer relationship with Google mean Nest products stop working with Amazon Alexa?

-"This announcement doesn't change that," Fawaz says.
+"This announcement doesn't change that," Fawaz said.
 "If there are any changes in the future, we'll certainly make sure it's the right decision for consumers."

-I press them again about the potential for this new arrangement to change the relationship with Amazon.
+I pressed them again about the potential for this new arrangement to change the relationship with Amazon.

 (We're checking with Amazon and will update this story when we get a response.)